 But if we take the lesson away and your plot crumbles, you’ve been leaning too heavily on only using your book to prove a point.
 Find your character.
 Find your conflict.
 Go back to the drawing board and stop attacking your moral so directly.

 (There are, of course, obvious exceptions.
-Teaching picture books that discuss sharing are a hit with some institutional publishers, and people need them for teaching aides, etc. Also, you are free to teach if you are writing non-fiction, obviously.
+Books that teach life lessons are a hit with some institutional publishers, and people need them for teaching aides, etc. Also, you are free to teach if you are writing non-fiction, obviously.
 Here I’m just talking about story-driven picture books for the trade market.)

 Are you worried that your picture book isn’t hitting the right note?
 Hire me as your picture book editor and I will help you stay on message while telling a great story.